IBM/aspera-cli/docs/README.erb.md

 | `max`     | Special | Maximum number of items to retrieve (stop pages when the maximum is passed) |
 | `pmax`    | Special | Maximum number of pages to request (stop pages when the maximum is passed) |

-A positional parameter in last position, of type `Proc`, can be used to filter the list of packages.
+A positional argument in last position, of type `Proc`, can be used to filter the list of packages.
 This advantage of this method is that the expression can be any test, even complex, as it is Ruby code.
 But the disadvantage is that the filtering is done in <%=tool%> and not in Faspex 5, so it is less efficient.